mozilla/version-control-tools/docs/hgmo/ssl-cert-update.rst

   certificate level, this transition is pretty boring: just a standard certificate renewal from the same CA.

-  The Matric channel for this operational change will be #vcs.
+  The Matrix channel for this operational change will be #vcs.
 Fallout in Firefox CI should be discussed in #ci.
 Please track any bugs related to this change against Bug {TRACKING_BUG_NUMBER}.